[HISTORY: Adopted by the Township Committee of the Township of Boonton 7-3-1951 by Ord. No. 70. Amendments noted where applicable.]

 [Amended 10-17-1961 by Ord.
 No. 130; 8-5-1969 by Ord.
 No. 193; 6-9-1975 by Ord.
 No. 240]

 No person shall engage in any fight, assault, quarrel, brawl, battery or altercation; nor shall any person participate in or incite by overt act or acts any disturbance or riot or any unruly, boisterous, noisy, unlawful or disorderly assemblage constituting a breach or disturbance of the peace.

 [Amended 8-5-1969 by Ord.
 No. 193]

-No person shall appear in any street or public place in a state of nudity or in an attire not belonging to his or her sex or in any indecent or lewd dress; or shall make any indecent exposure of his or her person or be guilty of exhibiting, giving, distributing, having in possession, selling or offering for sale any lewd or indecent book, picture or thing; or shall exhibit or perform any indecent, immoral or lewd play or other representation or behave in a lewd indecent manner.
+No person shall appear in any street or public place in a state of nudity or in any indecent or lewd dress; or shall make any indecent exposure of his or her person or be guilty of exhibiting, giving, distributing, having in possession, selling or offering for sale any lewd or indecent book, picture or thing; or shall exhibit or perform any indecent, immoral or lewd play or other representation or behave in a lewd, indecent manner.

 No person shall, within the limits of said Township, bathe in a state of nudity, swim in a state of nudity or be found in a state of nudity in the waters of any pond, stream or lake or in the waters adjacent thereto.